 Consideration of foreign divorce documents:

-- £50.00 or £75.00, depending on whether the divorce can be considered locally, or will need to be referred to the General Register Office and will be collected at the time of booking the notice appointment.
+- £50.00 or £75.00, depending on whether the divorce can be considered locally, or will need to be referred to the General Register Office and collected at the time of booking the notice appointment.

 4 Documents to take when giving notice